17 Best Bean to Cup Coffee Machines of 2022

 New Interface with Capacitive Buttons

 Wide user interface with full colour screen and capacitive buttons ensures better visibility and greater control for an improved user experience.
-Making coffees and performing cleaning procedures are all done with step by step guidance.
+Creating coffees and performing cleaning procedures are all done with step by step guidance.

 Adjustable Espresso Tray